 We spent the next two years in my garage turning out countertops for clients.
 Looking back, I don’t know how we got anything accomplished in the space we were working in — Half our day was spent rearranging the garage to accommodate the next task.

 In 2016, it was becoming obvious that we couldn’t keep up in our current surroundings, so we had a shop built on our property and moved production to the shop.

 Today, I have five guys working with me, including Justin and Alex.
 Justin graduated with his BBA in Finance from UNT in the spring of 2018.
 He is now the full-time Operations Manager.
-Alex will graduate from TWU in the Fall of 2019 and then go on to get his Doctorate in Physical Therapy.
+Alex graduated from TWU in the Winter of 2018 and is now going on to get his Doctorate in Physical Therapy.